iheid-library/iheiddown/README.md

 ## Feedback

-Please get in touch with [me](https://jameshollway.com) or raise an issue for this repo if you encounter any bugs, if you have any suggestions, or if you want to contribute.
+Please [raise an issue](https://github.com/jhollway/iheiddown/issues) for this repo if you encounter any bugs or if you have any suggestions, or [get in touch with me](https://jameshollway.com) if you want to contribute.